ryparker/Awesome-List/README.md

 ## 🔏 OpenAPI

 - [Official Site](https://www.openapis.org/)

 - [Spec](http://spec.openapis.org/oas/v3.0.3)

 - [List of tools](https://openapi.tools/#sdk)

 ---

 ## 🎨 Design Libraries

+- [Styled Components](https://styled-components.com/) - The best design library is your own.
+Having full flexibility to modify any presentation to your will is a difference maker.
 - [Material UI](https://material-ui.com/) - React components for faster and easier web development.
 Build your own design system, or start with Material Design.
 - [Ant Design](https://ant.design/) - A design system for enterprise-level products.
 Create an efficient and enjoyable work experience.
 - [Semantic UI](https://semantic-ui.com/) - Semantic is a development framework that helps create beautiful, responsive layouts using human-friendly HTML.